 All great ideas start with a great plan.
 So, here are a some steps you can consider...

 730 people have watched over Hull for one year.
 Now the project has drawn to an end...

-We've been busy working with our lovely pals over at Home PR to develop a website for Hull Vigil, an exciting performance telling the story of a city coming back to life.
+We developed a standalone website for Hull Vigil, an exciting performance telling the story of a city coming back to life.

-On May 3, a year long vigil will begin in Hull.
-Every day for a year, at sunrise and sunset, a vigil will keep watch over Hull from a bespoke structure located on top of the Hull College building.
+On May 3 2021, a year-long vigil began in Hull.
+Every day for a year, at sunrise and sunset, a vigil kept watch over Hull from a bespoke structure located on top of the Hull College building.

-Over the course of one year, 730 people will contribute to the collective vigil - a 365 day silent and peaceful performance - to watch over the city.
+Over the course of one year, 730 people contributed to the collective vigil - a 365 day silent and peaceful performance - to watch over the city.

-This week, bookings went live, and all of the slots were taken in an amazing seven hours and seven minutes - with a further 200 added to the waitlist overnight.
+When bookings went live all of the slots were taken in an amazing seven hours and seven minutes - with a further 200 added to the waitlist overnight.

-While each vigil stands alone, together they form a human chain and a manifestation of community, humanity and resilience.
+While each vigil stood alone, together they formed a human chain and a manifestation of community, humanity and resilience.

-Each day, the vigils will express their thoughts and experiences about their vigil and watching over the city of Hull.
-These words, along with photos of the performance will be posted on this website, telling the story of the performance in Hull.
+Each day, the vigils expressed their thoughts and experiences about their vigil and watching over the city of Hull.
+These words, along with photos of the performance were posted on the website, telling the story of the performance in Hull.